albertn/arango-sync-indexes/README.md

 Arangodb sync indexes
 ========
 We use ArangoDB master-slave replication setup based on documentation here_.

 .. _here: https://docs.arangodb.com/3.2/Manual/Administration/Replication/Asynchronous/

-in our application.

 Limitation with this replication is, it didn't replicate index in each collection from master to the slave(s) instance(s).